 You Might Need To Probability How-To Steps Need More?
 Adjust touchscreen sensitivity.
 High Verify that you have PathPilot v2.4.4 or higher installed on your controller.
 From the PathPilot interface, in the MDI Line DRO field, type ADMIN TOUCHSCREEN SENSITIVITY 1000 and press Enter.
 You can use a value between 1 and 2047, but 1000 is generally sufficient for most shop spaces.
 Verify that the touch screen responds to touch inputs.
 If it doesn't, go to the next step.
 From the PathPilot interface, on the File tab, find the pointercal.xinput file and delete it.
 Restart the PathPilot controller.
+The calibration utility displays.
+For now, skip this procedure.
 The touchscreen is a resistive type to prevent accidental triggering from drops of coolant on the screen.
 The resistive touchscreen may need its sensitivity adjusted when used in a shop space with very high or low humidity.
-DRO field, type ADMIN TOUCHSCREEN SENSITIVITY 1000 and press Enter.
-7. From the PathPilot interface, in the MDI Line DRO field, type ADMIN TOUCHSCREEN and press Enter.
+From the PathPilot interface, in the MDI Line DRO field, type ADMIN TOUCHSCREEN SENSITIVITY 1000 and press Enter.
+From the PathPilot interface, in the MDI Line DRO field, type ADMIN TOUCHSCREEN and press Enter.
 The calibration utility displays.
 Use your finger (not a mouse) to touch all four points that display on the screen.